 Basically, prime lenses perform better than zoom lenses even if some would disagree and say that the differences are not always noticeable.. at least by the untrained eye.
-I use the 24 – 70mm a lot and even made a video about it.
-But the biggest advantage primes have over zoom lenses is the ability to open wide.
+I use the 24 - 70mm a lot and even made a video about it.
+But the biggest advantage primes have over zoom lenses is the ability to open wide and gather more light.